alphagov/govuk-developer-docs/source/manual/data-gov-uk-2nd-line.html.md

 ### Dataset Analytics requests

 It is possible to access analytics for datasets.
 If a user requests analytics for datasets, we can provide them with access to an analytics dashboard.
-Assign tickets like this to Martin Lugton or another member of the Platform Health product team.
+Assign tickets like this to Martin Lugton or to the `3rd Line--GOV.UK Product Requests` Zendesk queue.

 ## Differences in CKAN 2.9 vs 2.7/2.8